DavidRFerreira/LexicalAnalyzer_Calculator/README.md

 <br />

-## Further Reading
-Holub, A. (1990).
-Compiler Design in C. Prentice-Hall.<br />
-Fischer, C., & LeBlanc, R. (1991).
-Crafting a Compiler With C. Pearson.

 ## A Lexical Analyser for a Calculator
 The Lexical Analyser implemented takes a simple mathematical expression and returns the tokens present on that same expression, making the job of a potential/possible Syntatic Analyser (parser) much easier. <br />